+\begin{proof} Each node in $L'$ is at distance $3P$ from $\ell_k$, and nodes on paths from $L'$ to $L$ are closer to $\ell_k$.
+The same holds for nodes in $R'$ or in the paths from $R'$ to $R$, with $r_k$.
+This proves the first claim.

+For the second claim, consider two nodes $\ell_i$ and $r_j$, $i\neq j$, and an index $h$ such that $i[h]\neq j[h]$.
+Assume without loss of generality that $i[h]=1$ while $j[h]=0$.
+There is a simple path connecting these nodes, through $\ell_i, t_h, f'_h, r_j$, and its length is $2P+2t+1$.
+The other nodes discussed are at distance at most $P$ from $\ell_i$ or from $r_j$, and the claim follows using a similar path. \end{proof}

-Assume Alice and Bob want to solve the \disj{} problem for two $k$-bit strings $S_A$ and $S_B$ using a non-deterministic protocol.
-They build the graph described above, and add the following edges: $(\ell_i,\ell_{k+1})$ whenever $S_A[i]=0$, and $(r_i,r_{k+1})$ whenever $S_B[i]=0$.
+We now introduce the link with communication complexity, in order to use Theorem~\ref{thm:non-det-disj}.
+Assume Alice and Bob want to solve the \disj{} problem for two $k$-bit strings $S_A$ and $S_B$, by using a non-deterministic protocol.
+They build the graph described above, and add the following edges: $(\ell_i,\ell_{k})$ whenever $S_A[i]=0$, and $(r_i,r_{k})$ whenever $S_B[i]=0$.
+(Note that these are simply edges, not paths.)
 The next claim is at the heart of our proof.

 \begin{claim} If $S_A$ and $S_B$ are disjoint then $D= 4P+2t+2$, and otherwise $D\geq 6P+2t+1$. \end{claim}